Jackda1917/auguststorm/README.md

 August Storm detailed changes (cumulative but not exhaustive!):

-Current Version: 1.4.1.31
+Current Version: 1.5.3.1
-Compatibility: HOI IV 1.4.1 DOD
+Compatibility: HOI IV 1.5.3 WTT

 - Please, don't forget to evaluate the mod on Steam Workshop, we have put a link in the game menu for that, Thanks ! -